 The Depository shall implement the Fund Management decisions relating to the Fund and also receive and safekeep the assets of the Fund.
 The Depository shall verify

 § 4 Nature of the Fund

-The fund is an equity fund with a focus on Europe and is managed in accordance with the Fund Management principles for sustainable investments.
+The Fund is an equity fund that invests in the world's stock markets and is managed according to the Fund Management Company principles for sustainable investments.